How To Keep Chinese Algae Eaters (Gyrinocheilus Aymonieri): Full Care Guide

 For this reason, you will need to be careful when choosing potential tank mates.
 It is also important to note that Chinese algae eaters should never be housed with other members of their species.

-You will also need to be careful when keeping different species, as Chinese algae eaters have been known to latch themselves onto larger fish with gentle natures.
+You will also need to be careful when keeping different species, as Chinese algae eater have been known to latch themselves onto larger fish with gentle natures.

 While this won’t harm the fish, it can be a nuisance and lead to other problems.
 Common victims of these attacks include angelfish and platies.